 Each marketplace is subject to SEC regulatory oversight.
 Accordingly, all rules and rule amendments proposed the individual markets must be submitted to the SEC for approval.

-NYSE MKT, of which NYSE Amex Options is a part, is recognized by the U.S. Securities and Exchange Commission as a self-regulatory organization.
-NYSE Amex Options has its own set of rules and guidance.
+NYSE MKT, of which NYSE MKT Options is a part, is recognized by the U.S. Securities and Exchange Commission as a self-regulatory organization.
+NYSE MKT Options has its own set of rules and guidance.

 The all-electronic NYSE Arca is recognized by the U.S. Securities and Exchange Commission as a self-regulatory organization with its own set of rules and guidance.